lucasclgibson/gittron/README.md

 **"No file comments found"**
 - Verify the PR has comments on specific code lines (not just general discussion)
-- Check that comments aren't all resolved (toggle resolved comments to see all)
+- Check that the comments are unresolved (the extension only shows unresolved comments)

 **Missing recent comments**
 - Use the refresh button to get the latest comments